-On this track, we discussed children and anger.
+In this section, we discussed children and anger.
 The five keys are don’t be threatened by the child’s anger, let choices and consequences shape the child, don’t preach, don’t major in the minors, and share your own experiences.

-On the next track, we will discuss rationalizations that perpetuate anger.
-Four rationalizations you may encounter are "my past is to painful, forgiveness is too good, why should I try when no one else does, and anger is a familiar habit".
+In the next section, we will discuss rationalizations that perpetuate anger.
+Four rationalizations you may encounter are My past is to painful, Forgiveness is too good, Why should I try when no one else does, and Anger is a familiar habit.